 The competent national supervisory authorities in conjunction with an international supervisory college, consisting of representatives of the supervisory authorities of the most important/largest members and market infrastructures of the respective CCP, are responsible for the supervision of EU CCPs.
 These are in addition to the ESMA: the supervisory authorities of the largest clearing members, the trading venues served, the linked central securities depositories (CSDs), as well as certain central banks, ECB and the SSM (details are defined in Article 18 EMIR).
 Pursuant to Article 18 (2) EMIR 2.2, every national competent authority is required to publish the composition of the respective college of its website.

 Pursuant to Article 2 para.
-1 of the Central Counterparties Enforcement Act (ZGVG; Zentrale Gegenparteien-Vollzugsgesetz), the FMA is the competent authority for CCP Austria Abwicklungsstelle für Börsegeschäfte GmbH (“CCP.A”).
-CCP.A has been competent for the settlement of spot market transactions on the Vienna Stock Exchange (Wiener Börse) and has held the respective EMIR licence since 01 August 2014.
-The composition of the supervisory college for CCP.A is as follows (Update March 2021):
+1 of the Central Counterparties Enforcement Act (ZGVG; Zentrale Gegenparteien-Vollzugsgesetz), the FMA is the competent authority for CCP Austria Abwicklungsstelle für Börsegeschäfte GmbH (CCP.A).
+CCP.A is responsible for the clearing of spot market transactions on the Vienna Stock Exchange (Wiener Börse) and of all day-ahead electricity spot market transactions executed on the energy exchange platform of EXAA Abwicklungsstelle für Energieprodukte AG.
+It has held the respective EMIR licence since 01 August 2014.
+The composition of the supervisory college for CCP.A is as follows (last update March 2021):